elpassion/Showcase/content/RxSwift-workshops/README.md

 ## Content

-The workshop is aimed towards seasoned iOS developers who have no prior experience with RxSwift.
-It consists of three modules:
+The workshop is aimed towards people who are familiar with iOS development but never had a chance to try RxSwift.
+It's divided into three modules:

 1. Introduction to Functional Reactive Programming and basic RxSwift operators.
 2. UI bindings with RxCocoa.